 Advances in cognitive science are beginning to confirm the deep relational continuities that were once considered solely the domain of mystics, shamans, psychonauts and indigenous peoples.
 Specifically, the 4E Model of Cognition presents a compelling, naturalistic rationale for consciousness as embodied, embedded, enacted and extended.
 In this advanced workshop we will briefly explore these concepts as dynamic modalities of being.
-Through nature-based contemplative, artistic and sensorial practices, participants can expect to catch glimpses of the phenomenology of consciousness as a basis for a more holistic personal practice.

 photo by Joe Klementovich

 Embodiment refers to how the mind coevolved with the body resulting in a body-mind.
 First we establish the mind-body holism via embodiment.
 Most participants will likely have some experience with embodiment.
 This practice is done as an individual experience with focus on self.

 Embeddedness frames the body-mind as dynamically coupled to an environment that includes social, cultural contexts.
 We look at ourselves and each other as co-constituted organisms in order to establish the dynamical worldedness of our mind-body system.
 This practice is done in a circle with participants facing each other.

 Extendedness highlights how mind-body (cognition) is distributed by tools, technologies, bodies and nonmaterial forces.
 We do this by focusing on the qualities of the liminal space.
 We become aware of the consequences of inflows and outflows of enacted consciousness.
 This practice is done in a circle with participants facing outward.

 Enaction acknowledges how our actions are prompted by a mind-body tuned to the world.
 We do this by revealing the multiple layers of representational surface via reductio ad absurdum in order to temporarily evict the homunculus.
 This practice eventually blurs the boundary between subject and object to reach ontological continuity.